jbroadway/hypester/README.md

 	hypester_labels.alert_msg = 'The sky is falling again';
 	alert (alert_msg); // The sky is falling again

+A HypesterElement object can be used in place of any JavaScript string to keep its value updated with the latest `hypester_labels` value every time it's referenced.

 -----

 Brought to you by [The Campfire Union](https://www.campfireunion.com)